asinsight/minecraft_ai_bot/README.md

 ### Smelting & Iron Age

-The bot can now smelt ores in a furnace — essential for any iron, gold, or cooked food:
+The bot can smelt ores in a furnace — essential for iron, gold, and cooked food:

 ```
 smelt_item("raw_iron", 3)